walkerke/census-r/07-spatial-analysis-census.md

 dfw_tracts$lag_estimate <- lag.listw(weights, dfw_tracts$estimate)
 ```

-The code above creates a new column in `dfw_tracts`, `lag_estimate`, that represents the mean percentage of bachelor's degree holders for the neighbors of each Census tract in the Dallas-Fort Worth metropolitan area.
+The code above creates a new column in `dfw_tracts`, `lag_estimate`, that represents the average median age for the neighbors of each Census tract in the Dallas-Fort Worth metropolitan area.
 Using this information, we can draw a scatterplot of the ACS estimate vs. its lagged mean to do a preliminary assessment of spatial clustering in the data.

 ```r